Trinity Anglican Church (Connersville, Indiana)

 Trinity Anglican Church is a Reformed Episcopal parish in Connersville, Indiana.
 The current congregation was established in 2021 in a 19th-century church building previously occupied by Trinity Episcopal Church, a former congregation of the Episcopal Diocese of Indianapolis.
+In 2022, the church and parsonage were added to the National Register of Historic Places.

 History

 The first Episcopal Church minister arrived in Connersville in 1850, and soon after a local Episcopal chapel was built.
 In 1856, construction began on the present-day Trinity Episcopal Church building at the southeast corner of 6th and Eastern, a location today adjacent to the Downtown Connersville Historic District.
 The primary fundraiser was teacher and author Mary Ann Helm, the wife of White Water Valley Canal Company and Fayette County Bank President Meredith Helm.
 Frank Wills—who designed the Anglican cathedrals in Montreal and Fredericton—was the architect.

 Trinity closed during the Civil War when most of Connersville's men went to war.
 A network of Episcopal priests rode circuits from larger towns like Indianapolis and Richmond to conduct services in Connersville and other smaller settlements.

-In the late 20th century, Trinity began to experience decline, with the congregation splitting in the 1970s over revised liturgies such as the "Green Book," a book of trial liturgies issued in 1970 that was a forerunner of the 1979 Book of Common Prayer.
+In the late 20th century, Trinity began to experience a decline, with the congregation splitting in the 1970s over revised liturgies such as the "Green Book."
+It was a book of trial liturgies issued in 1970 that was a forerunner of the 1979 Book of Common Prayer.
 In 2016, the congregation closed permanently, and in January 2017, Bishop Catherine Waynick deconsecrated the church, which was donated to Indiana Landmarks.

 With a grant from the Central Indiana Community Foundation, Indiana Landmarks repaired the church roof and repainted the Carpenter Gothic rectory, then listed the building for sale under a protective easement requiring approval from Indiana Landmarks for any future changes to the exterior.